alexbr9007/Django_Tutorials/djangodocker/README.md

         `DATABASES['default'].update(db_from_env)`
         `DATABASES['default']['CONN_MAX_AGE'] = 500`

+### 6. Modify the `settings.py` to include the following line for rendering templates.

+    `TEMPLATES = [ ....`
+        `'DIRS': [os.path.join(BASE_DIR, 'templates')],`
+     `..]`

+### 7. Install the pipenv dependencies with the command pipenv install

-### 6. Run the following command at the same level of your manage.py file
+### 8. Run the following command at the same level of your manage.py file (you must have your virtual environment activated to run this command with the gunicorn library installed):

     `gunicorn djangodocker.wsgi:application --bind 0.0.0.0:8888`

-## 7. There should be 2 Dockerfiles, one for heroku and the other one for local testing.
+## 9. There should be 2 Dockerfiles, one for heroku and the other one for local testing.

-    `Dockerfile-local` - sudo docker build -t abautista/django-docker -f Dockerfile-local .
+    `Dockerfile.dev` - sudo docker build -t abautista/django-docker -f Dockerfile.dev .

     `Dockerfile` - sudo docker build -t abautista/django-docker-heroku -f Dockerfile .

+For testing you image locally, you need to execute the command `sudo docker run -p 3000:8888 <image_id>`.

-### 8. Once you have verified the image is working locally, we need to see how is the file structure of the project and based on that, we can add the new routes for the main app and modules.
+### 10. Once you have verified the image is working locally, we need to see how is the file structure of the project and based on that, we can add the new routes for the main app and modules.

 djangodocker
     | Dockerfile